FAQs

 Is there a left-handed model?

-Technically, there isn’t a left-handed OR a right-handed model.
-The Friendly Banjo is designed to be completely symmetrical, making it accessible for both right- and left-handed players.
+Technically, there isn't a left-handed OR a right-handed model.
+The Friendly Banjo, in both shape and string order, is essentially symmetrical, making it accessible for both right- and left-handed players.
+You don't have to change the strings dependent on your dominant hand!
 As a left-handed person, this was a key consideration for Zack, the founder of Friendly Banjos.
-Learn more about tuning your Friendly Banjo on our Tools page.
+Learn more about changing the tuning from righty to lefty on our Tools page.

 What are the benefits and limitations of open tuning?